tanmaysharma19/DIFRA/README.md

 DIFRA is composed of multiple components, each with its specific responsibility:

 1. **Data Lake (Storage):**
-   - Responsible for storing raw spending data in a structured manner.
+   - Responsible for storing raw spending data (could be from multiple sources).
    - Simulated as a local storage solution for the Proof of Concept (POC) phase.
    - Can be extended to cloud-based storage in Phase 2.